 Oh — and that dinner?
 Well, I’m in France.
 Take a guess as to how amazing it is.
 But for those of you who have not yet had the pleasure of eating in France, I’ll elaborate.
 And those of you that have had a meal in France, well, I’m sure your mouth is watering already.

 At seven p.m. the ten of us staying in the gite gathered around the table, which was set and already had bottles of wine and pitchers of water as well.
 Our host, Christian, deposited two bowls on our table.
-The first was a salad of mostly tomatoes and hard-boiled eggs as well as some lettuce, all dressed in the mustard vinaigrette that seems to be traditional in many French-speaking counties (I’ve had the pleasure of this salad in other parts of France as well as in Switzerland.)
+The first was a salad of mostly tomatoes and hard-boiled eggs as well as some lettuce, all dressed in the mustard vinaigrette that seems to be traditional (as I’ve had it all over France and in Switzerland as well).
 The second bowl contained the famous Le Puy green lentils, cooked in some sort of vinaigrette as well, from what I could tell.

 For our main course, Christian served us thick links of baked sausages (another regional speciality) and the creamiest mashed potatoes I’ve ever had.
-I can assure you he didn’t use skim milk to make them.
+I can assure you his wife Françoise (who does the cooking) didn’t use skim milk to make them.

 Next came a plate of cheeses.
 Two, Christian explained, were made locally.
-The third was a type I’d had the day before in Le Puy-en-Velay.
-Perhaps not local, but certainly French.
-Christian explained that they were all made from cow’s milk.
+The third was a type I’d had the day before less than 10 miles away in Le Puy-en-Velay.
+Apparently “local” here means “made in this town.”
+Christian explained that all the cheeses were made from cow’s milk.
 Not that it mattered.
 I was in France.
 There was cheese.
 Of course it was going to be good.
 (For the record: I was right.)

 So just when I thought things couldn’t get any better, Christian, for his final performance, brought out slices of chocolate cake.
 And of course it was unlike anything I’d had in the U.S. It wasn’t nearly as sweet.
 You could actually taste the chocolate as opposed to the sugar.